vnoves/ProgrammingTutorials/README.md

-Dynamo C# Training Material
+Dynamo C# and Python Training Material

-This repository contains the Dynamo C# training, the material I use for the videos in my yuotube channel
+This repository contains the Dynamo C# and Python training, the material I use for the videos in my yuotube channel

-It includes all videos, consisting of sample source code exercises in C#, and an accompanying slide deck.
+It includes all videos, consisting of sample source code exercises in C# and Python, and an accompanying slide deck.

 The Training Covers Two main Areas.

-Procedures to create a New Node
+Procedures to create Dynamo New Node
 Basic Concepts of the Revit API

 For more information on this, you can contact me at: